-- 1) The reset delay time will start when VCC1 crosses above the selected Vrtx threshold - 2) Not subject to production test, tolerance defined by internal oscillator tolerance. - 3) This time applies for all failure entries except a device thermal shutdown (TSD2 has a typ.
-1s waiting time t{TSD2}) - 4) Not subject to production test, specified by design.
+- 1) The reset delay time will start when VCC1 crosses above the selected Vrtx threshold - 2) Not subject to production test, tolerance defined by internal oscillator tolerance. - 3) An additional safety factor of 1.5 needs to be applied like shown in Figure 53. - 4) This time applies for all failure entries except a device thermal shutdown (TSD2 has a typ.
+1s waiting time t{TSD2}) - 5) Not subject to production test, specified by design.